Charities and not-for-profit organizations serving Chestermere are eligible for funding

 - Define the program design and approach in addressing social issues

-Grants will be awarded for a funding period from January to December, 2020.
-The deadline for applications is Monday, August 26, 2019 at 4 p.m. and applicants must attend an information session with FCSS staff before their project will be considered.
+Grants will be awarded for a funding period from January to December, 2021.
+The deadline for applications is Wednesday, September 30, 2020 at 4:00 p.m.

 Visit our website to learn more about the most recent grant recipients and previous projects sponsored by these funds.